pierreblethon/Forest_Cover_Type_Prediction_Model/README.md

 <br/>

    <h2 align="center">Unformal Report About The Process</h3>

+To see all the figures illustrating the following process, please open the Jupyter file "Predictive_Model.ipynb"
 ### Dataset Exploratory Analysis
 The training set consists of raw unscaled data.
 Out of the 56 columns, one of them is an index (Id), ten of them are continuous variables and the rest consists of binary variables which have been one hot encoded.
 Checking the metadata, all features are integers counting no null values.
 Some binary variables only have one unique value (Soil_Type7 and Soil_Type15), meaning they are either constant to 0 or 1 and will therefore not help predicting the cover type.
 The training set is also perfectly balanced with one seventh of the total records corresponding to each cover type label. <br/><br/>
 Most of the continuous features do not follow a normal distribution.
 Some of them are highly skewed such as Horizontal_Distance_To_Hydrology or Vertical_Distance_To_Hydrology and will require some scaling.
 Some features also seem highly correlated such as Slope and Aspect with the different Hillshades.<br/>